SophiWeiss/MyBooks/README.md

 # My Books
-This repository contains a Next.js web-app for hosting my book library.
+This repository contains a Next.js web-app for hosting my books.